str4n/Rapido/README.md

 # Solution structure

+## Why single repo?
+At the beginning, the project wasn't intended to be anything serious.
+I just wanted to learn the basics of microservices, not build a whole application.
+In the future, I will consider properly separating the microservices into their own repositories.

 ## API Gateway
 An **API Gateway** acts as a single entry point for clients to access microservices in a system.
 It routes requests to the appropriate **microservices** using **[YARP](https://github.com/microsoft/reverse-proxy)** as revese proxy.

 ## Services
-Autonomous applications with the different set of responsibilities, decoupled from each other - there's reference between the services and shared packages, and the synchronous communication & asynchronous integration (via messages) is based on shared contracts approach.
+Autonomous applications with the different set of responsibilities, decoupled from each other - there's reference between the services and shared packages, and the synchronous communication & asynchronous integration (via messages) is based on local contracts approach.

 **Currencies** - fetching & transforming currency exchange rates from third-party **[API](https://www.exchangerate-api.com/)**